 Fertilization is optional, but advised, especially if they are pot-grown.
 Most importantly, they need to be watered almost every day, as this gives them the lush foliage and if you opt for growing ferns, but can’t keep up with daily watering, please provide them with self-watering pots.

-I wish you the best of look in this endeavor and lots of fun!Follow us on:
+I wish you the best of luck in this endeavor and lots of fun!Follow us on: